cameronwp/hurtlingthrough.space/src/pages/posts/20180516-marvin-eva-timeline-breakdown/index.md

 activity.children = [task1, task2, task3];
 ```

-Now that there is a relationship between all of the Steps so far, we can begin plotting how to do timeline calculations.
+Now that there is a relationship between all of the Steps so far, we can sketch what timeline calculations look like.

-## Calculations

-## Limitations of our Design

-<><>the problems the linear timeline solved<><>

-<><>how the hierarchy has affected decision making - less flexibility for on-the-fly changes. difficulty with unknown number of cycles<><>

-section 1.2 - all about structure of timelines

-"An EVA timeline is
-a compiled, sequenced set of tasks at various levels of description which contains
-the geospatial and temporal information associated with all tasks to be performed" p8

-p15, 16 - start description of timeline structure
-p18 - measuring tasks. is a task duration really the diff between its start time and the next's? (probably good to hint at Marvin's step duration definition (no dead time))
+_Coming up next: math!_